Jay-Idrees/Microsoft-Azure-Design-Technologies-for-Cloud-Configuration/readme.md

         - The storage accounts are uaually automatially created in the destination region
         - If you have a low RPO and RTO - the data is continurely replicated into the destination region
         - You can review the `Vm resource page || disaster recovery under operations` to see the current settings for data recovery.
 There you can also see the RPO
+        - Once you have created a replica, It will also create a new resourse group, you can get to it by locating it under the resources.
+And when you get to the home page of this resource group - you will be able to see everything that is in it including the new replica that is created